intendednull/yewdux/docs/src/intro.md

 - **Simple** - the only required trait is [Store](./store.md).
 - **Ergonomic** - boilerplate is optional!
-- **No-copy** - you have complete control over how state is changed.
+- **Predictable** - you have complete control over how state is changed.
 - **Selective** - only render when you need to (see [selectors](./reading.md#selectors)).
 - **Context agnostic** - you can create and execute a [dispatch](./dispatch.md) from anywhere.
 - **Complete component support** - compatible with both functional and struct components.